vbookshelf/ChatGPT-Experiments/README.md

-# ChatGPT-Experiments
+# Maiya-ChatGPT-Experiments
-My experiments with creating a ChatGPT chatbot and deploying it on a shared website hosting server.
+My experiments with creating a ChatGPT chatbot, named Maiya, and deploying it/her on a shared website hosting server.

 <br>